-Who Made The Decision to Close?
+Why Did These Areas Wait to Close?

 According to The Aspen Times, “The order forced [Aspen] Skico to reverse the position laid out Friday by President and CEO Mike Kaplan.
 He said the company had considered all moral, legal and business issues and decided to keep its ski areas open while taking precautions to prevent the spread of the coronavirus.”
 Aspen is affiliated with Alterra Mountain Company.
 On Saturday, Alterra announced it would close all its mountain ski resorts indefinitely for the season.
 Vail Resorts, following the Governor’s orders, said it would close operations across North America, for one week.

 In Aspen, a group of 10 Australians have been presumed to have the virus, and 25 others are being tested, the Aspen Times reports.
 Local health officials have said the virus has now hit “community transmission” meaning that it is now likely being spread by local residents, as well.
+The Summit County Daily also reports that some of those quarantined Australians continued to ski.

 Colorado’s first recorded case of COVID-19 came from a skier.
 A California man in his 30s flew to Denver on February 29, felt fine and rented a car and drove to Keystone, then to Vail.
 By March 4, he had been checked into a hospital in Frisco and tests confirmed he had the novel coronavirus.

+Middlebury College Snow Bowl, owned and operated by Middlebury College, announced it’s closure on March 12.
 For Jay Peak and Burke Mountain Resort whose primary customer base is north of the U.S. border, the decision by the Quebec and Ontario officials to limit entry to the U.S. prompted those mountains to announce their closure on Friday, March 13.
 “Given that we were about to welcome thousands of Ontario guests onto our campus….saying we are disappointed feels like the understatement of the century,” wrote general manager Steve Wright in the release announcing the ski area’s season closure.

+Since then, all Vermont ski areas have shut down for the season.
+The last Vermont ski area to close was Smuggler’s Notch which shut down operations on Monday, March 16, following Governor Phil Scott’s mandate to cancel all gatherings of more than 50 people.
+Cross-country ski areas around the state, including the Craftsbury Outdoor Center and Trapp Family Lodge, have continued to groom and allow skiers to use their trails.

-After watching COVID-19 sweep across the world, essentially shutting down China, then Italy now France and Spain, it seemed inevitable the U.S. would see big impacts and that ski resorts, at some point, would have to close.h
+After watching COVID-19 sweep across the world, essentially shutting down China, then Italy now France and Spain, it seemed inevitable the U.S. would see big impacts and that ski resorts, at some point, would have to close.

 That decision was not an easy one.
 On the one hand, skiing is one of the more inherently safe sports: it’s outdoors, people wear gloves, goggles and face masks.
 On the other, it masses people together in lift lines, on lifts and in base lodge restaurants and bathrooms—this, at a time when social distancing is being recommended to all as the best way to slow the spread.